Province of Reggio Emilia

-The province of Reggio Emilia (provincia di Reggio nell'Emilia; Emilian: pruvînsa ed Rèz) is a province in the Emilia-Romagna region of Italy.
-The capital city, which is the most densely populated comune (municipality) in the province, is Reggio Emilia.
+The province of Reggio Emilia (provincia di Reggio nell'Emilia; Emilian: pruvînsa ed Rèz) is a province in the region of Emilia-Romagna in Italy.
+The capital city is the eponymous Reggio Emilia.
+It has a population of 532,157 in an area of around 2292 km2 across its 42 municipalities.

-It has an area of around 2292 km2 and, As of June 2023, has a population of 525,366.
-There are 42 comuni in the province.
-Rolo, the smallest comune in the province by area, is the comune farthest to the East.
-Ventasso is the comune farthest to the West.
-The border towns of the province are Ventasso, which is the smallest comune by population, to the south and Luzzara in the north.
-Luzzara is the second largest comune in Emilia-Romagna and has the highest number of foreign nationals in the region.

 The province is home to the historical Canossa Castle, property of the countess Matilde; it is where the Walk to Canossa of Henry IV occurred.
 Representatives of the free municipalities of Reggio, Modena, Bologna and Ferrara met in Reggio Emilia's Sala del Tricolore in 1797 to proclaim the Repubblica Cispadana, adopting the three colour green-white-red flag to represent their newly formed Republic; it was later adopted in 1848 as the national flag.

+Municipalities

+The province has 42 municipalities.
+Rolo, the smallest municipality in the province by area, is the municipality farthest to the East.
+Ventasso is the municipality farthest to the West.
+The border towns of the province are Ventasso, which is the smallest municipality by population, to the south and Luzzara in the north.
+Luzzara is the second largest municipality in Emilia-Romagna and has the highest number of foreign nationals in the region.